joonb14/JHFace/README.md

 ##### Backbones w/o ImageNet pretrained weights:

 We tried to provide pretrained weights for the below models.
 However the official Keras implementations of the [MobileNetV3 has built in preprocessing layers inside the model](https://github.com/tensorflow/tensorflow/pull/47808#pullrequestreview-612848161).
 Also this accounts to [EfficientNet as well](https://github.com/tensorflow/tensorflow/pull/48276).
-We implemented EfficientNet-lite models looking at the [official code](https://github.com/tensorflow/tpu/tree/master/models/official/efficientnet/lite).
+We implemented EfficientNet-lite models looking at the [official code](https://github.com/tensorflow/tpu/tree/master/models/official/efficientnet/lite) and the [MnasNet](https://github.com/tensorflow/tpu/blob/master/models/official/mnasnet/mnasnet_model.py) as well
 If there's a bug, please tell us through the github issue page!

 * MobileNetV3Large
 * MobileNetV3Small
 * EfficientNetLite0 ~ Lite6
 * EfficientNetB0 ~ B7
-* MNasNetA1
+* MnasNetA1
-* MNasNetB1
+* MnasNetB1
-* MNasNetSmall
+* MnasNetSmall

 ##### Loss Function